 Delineated features within the Project Area included five wetlands, six ephemeral drainages without an ordinary high water mark, and one intermittent stream (i.e., irrigation canal).
 Details of each resource are described in Table 4.4 and shown in Figure 4.1.
 Wetland 1 was determined to be potentially jurisdictional by ESA.
 The remaining four wetlands were determined to be unlikely federally jurisdictional, but likely jurisdictional by the State.
-All ephemeral drainages were determined to be unlikely federally or state jurisdictional.
+All ephemeral drainages were determined to be unlikely federally or state jurisdictional as none of the ephemeral streams met the criteria defined in either the current guidelines for defining WOTUS (USEPA 2023) or Kittitas CAO 17A.04.020 to be considered a water of the State.
+Additionally, a site review was completed with WDFW on November 30, 2023 for which WDFW provided confirmation that ephemeral drainages 1, 2 and 3 do not meet the definition of Typed waters-Ns, Np or F (CU-24-00003 Appendix H - WDFW Record on Stream Typing).